 Demonstrably less hydrogen in the material

 “The results produced with AS Pro are impressive,” says Parma.
 Tests conducted in series production plants prove that the hydrogen content in a component after hot forming is reduced by 40 percent or more.
 Hydrogen absorption can even be reduced by up to 70 percent in cold re-rolled material.
 “Thanks to our new coating for hot forming ultra-high-strength materials, cost-intensive countermeasures to reduce hydrogen will no longer be needed in the future.”

 The properties involved in the further processing of AS Pro are also comparable with the standard product.
 Joining processes such as laser welding and resistance spot welding can be used as usual, while the abrasion properties remain completely unaffected and the component is still easy to paint.

 “Materials coated with AS Pro are available to our customers worldwide,” says Parma.
 “The failure risk goes down, process reliability goes up, and the energy and manufacturing costs are optimized long-term.
-And that’s all without any process adjustments or changes to properties involved in further processing.”
+And all this without any process adjustments or changes to properties involved in further processing.”
 In short: MBW® manganese-boron steels from thyssenkrupp Steel in combination with AS Pro are a milestone in the hot forming of weight-optimized structural components whose behavior is critical in the event of a crash in automotive manufacturing.

 Maximum safety in the process